 - Requesting burdensome document demands not required by the policy

-- Employing harassing or intrusive investigative techniques that victimize
+- Employing harassing or intrusive investigative techniques that victimize the insured

 - Conducting an investigation in a biased manner

 - Failing to inform an insured of provisions and covered benefits associated with a policy

 - Advising or threatening an insured not to get an attorney